 Disbursements.
-Aid funds are posted for an eligible student once per semester when the aid file is complete, but not more than 10 days prior to the applicable semester.
-Grants and scholarships for each semester are posted to the student account after the aid file is complete and the student is registered for classes.
+Federal Aid funds are posted for an eligible student when the aid file is complete, but not more than 10 days prior to the applicable semester for continuing students and not before 30 days after the start of class for new/reactivating/probationary students.
+State grants for each semester are posted to the student account after the aid file is complete, the student is registered for classes, and the institution receives funds from the State.
 Loan proceeds are not posted to the student account until they are received from the student's lender.